tiian/tiian.github.io/lixa/performances/performances.md

 The third series of charts is related to the behavior in presence of an extreme workload and RPO=0:
 - *t1* is in range 500-1500 microseconds
 - *t2* is in range 500-1500 microseconds, this can be associated to the behavior of *fast* Resource Managers: both RMs takes 250-750 microseconds, on average, to perform they operation (inserting data, deleting a message, and so on...).

 Log parameters of LIXA state engine have been multiplied by 100 to accomplish the larger workload:
 - lixad/log_size: 52428800
 - lixad/max_buffer_log_size: 13107200

 The above parameters are irrelevant for *traditional* state server because it does not use log files.

 **Note:** this workload must be considered **extreme** because the time used by each RM is below the network latency and below the storage latency.
-Only a Resource Manager implemented using a *colocated in memory* approach can reach this sort of latencies.
+Only a *colocated* Resource Manager implemented using an *in memory* approach can reach these low latencies.
 Anyway, the figures are interesting to discover the behavior of LIXA under such extreme conditions.

 ![Comparison of API Response Time](chart_003a.png)